SCHH-Commons/chatbot-examples/about.md

 Additionally, **images included in the chatlogs**—whether they appear in prompts or AI responses—**are clickable**.
 When clicked, they will expand in a **popup window**, allowing you to view them in more detail without leaving the conversation.

+## Stay Updated with RSS
+This site offers an **RSS feed**, which allows you to stay up to date with new posts without needing to check the site manually. **RSS (Really Simple Syndication)** is a web feed format that lets you subscribe to updates using an RSS reader or a compatible web browser.
+When a new chatbot conversation is published, it will automatically appear in your feed, keeping you informed of the latest examples.
+You can use an RSS reader like **Feedly, Inoreader, or even a browser extension** to subscribe and receive updates conveniently.

 ## How to Use This Site
 Each post is tagged by topic, making it easy to filter and find relevant examples.
 Whether you're exploring how to phrase a chatbot query, looking for inspiration, or just curious about what AI can do, this site serves as a helpful reference for seeing AI in action.